-Our first day kicks off with an early morning pickup for Uco Valley, about 60 mins from Mendoza.
+Our first day starts with an early morning pickup for Uco Valley, about 60 minutes from Mendoza.
 Uco Valley is relatively new for a wine district, about 25 years old.

 Uco Valley is at the foothill of the Andes, a relatively new wine region; due to its infancy, it has investments from the world's best and is leading with state-of-the-art equipment and intelligent and innovative approaches to winemaking.

 We started with a tour with the knowledgeable Deborah, learning about the climates, elevations and winemaking process before we settled in with a tasting.